Mobile Apps Platform

 ASP.net is built to run only on Windows platform.

-VI.
+VIII.
 Which popular sites run on which platforms?

 The following table lists the top, popular sites and the platform and languages they use.